adjudicatorbrave/Academy/Footprinting/lab_hard/README.md

     * Authentication methods supported are publickey and passwords.
   * 143 and 993 - imap
   * 118 amd 995 - pop3s

+* Host
+ * Running an Unbuntu server
+ * name seems to be nixhard